-With the support of high schools nation wide, Saint Louis University is able to offer college level courses, taught by approved SLU Adjunct instructors, to high school Juniors and Seniors for college credit.
+In partnership with high schools nationwide, Saint Louis University is able to offer college courses, taught by approved SLU adjunct instructors, to qualified high school Juniors and Seniors for college credit.
 Students are able to earn credit for both the high school class as well as earning Saint Louis University college credit at the same time, hence the term dual credit.

 These college credits from SLU are transferable nation wide, cost less than regular undergraduate tuition, and prepare students for the anticipated rigor of higher education.

 All students enrolled in an 1818 ACC dual credit course, regardless of their choice to register for college credit or take it for high school credit only, at any of our partnering high schools should expect the course rigor and student expectations to compare to the rigor and expectations placed on university level undergraduate students enrolled in the same course on the Saint Louis University campus.

 Help Your Student Succeed!
 Learn About the Program.

 - What is Dual Credit?
 What are the benefits?
 How does it differ than AP courses?

 - What are the requirements for student participation in the program?